The Truth About Leather Dog Gear – Veg Tan vs Chrome Tan Explained

 J&FJ Baker

-J&FJ Baker is Britain's only remaining traditional oak bark tannery.
+J&FJ Baker is Britain’s only remaining traditional oak bark tannery.
 Located in Devon on a site that dates back to Roman times, they have been oak bark tanning since 1862.
+The oak bark is dried for three years, ground by a 400-year-old water wheel, and the hides are tanned over a full 12 months.
+Including all preparation and finishing, the full process takes over 14 months.

 J&E Sedgwick